 Established in 1852 by the Society of Jesus, Loyola University Maryland is a private, non-profit, Roman Catholic, Jesuit research society located in Baltimore, Maryland.
 It is a member of the Association of Jesuit Colleges and Universities.
 It lies within the Archdiocese of Baltimore.
 The best known alumni from this school include authors Tom Clancy and Mark Bowden.

 Loyola University Maryland graduates are all expected to complete the core curriculum that is a mainstay of the Jesuit tradition in schools.
 Courses such as foreign languages, ethics, history, and theology are taught, keeping the school’s heritage intact while continuing to remain open to students of other faiths.
+Other stand-out features include:

 This school offers undergraduate and graduate degrees in three different schools.
 Loyola College is the biggest school, encompassing the broader range of liberal arts departments and the pre-heath programs that are taught by the school.